 He got angry at another time, shown there in John 2, when He found them selling things in the temple, and He went and turned the tables over and chased all the animals out of the area.
 And even there it was accounted by those who wrote the Bible as "zeal," not anger.
 He got angry because they turned the house of prayer into a place of merchandise.
 He did not get angry because of what people said to Him, about Him, or did to Him, or did against Him.
 Yet we find in the church people becoming offended and angry over things that are insignificant to salvation.

 When we left the Worldwide Church of God, we left for a significant, appropriate, and justifiable reason.
 They were completely changing the body of beliefs—the teachings on which our faith is based.
 The "faith once delivered to the saints" was being changed into something very different.
-Faith and truth was being systematically destroyed, and salvation is by grace through faith.
+Faith and truth were being systematically destroyed, and salvation is by grace through faith.
 In a situation like that, you have to split off and go to where you are going to receive the food that is going to build faith.

 I am talking about the greater church and all the things that we hear with the information coming into this office.
 People split off because they think one doctrine is not what they think it should be, and so they leave to find the perfect group that believes or agrees with them.
 Or they leave over a personality difference with another in the group, or because they do not like how somebody is doing something.